rezigned/keymap-rs/README.md

-Here's an improved and more comprehensive version of your `README.md` that reflects the upcoming `v1.0.0` release of `keymap-rs`.
-It highlights new features, enhances clarity, includes better usage documentation, and adds a structured layout that’s standard for popular Rust crates:

----

 # keymap-rs

 **keymap-rs** is a lightweight and extensible key mapping library for Rust applications.
 It supports parsing key mappings from configuration files and mapping them to actions based on input events from backends like [`crossterm`](https://crates.io/crates/crossterm), [`termion`](https://docs.rs/termion/latest/termion/), `wasm` (via `web_sys`), and others.